Truman State University: Campus

-The Rec is located north of Centennial Hall and is open every day except on holidays.
+The Rec is located north of Centennial Hall.
 It also offers a gymnasium for a variety of sports, a weight room, an elevated track, various exercise equipment, and a small multipurpose gym for hockey, indoor soccer, and other indoor sports.

 There are seven main academic buildings.
 Magruder Hall is the science building and houses the departments of Chemistry, Physics, Biology, and Agriculture.
 McClain Hall serves as both an administrative and academic building.
 For the academic portion, Classical & Modern Languages, Economics, English & Linguistics, History, Philosophy & Religion, and Political Science can be found there.
 Baldwin Hall is connected to McClain Hall and houses the campus auditorium that is best known for hosting cultural events through the Kohlenberg-Lyceum Series.
 Violette Hall, named after former history professor E.M.
 Violette, is home to the School of Business, the Mathematics and Computer Science Department, and the Education Department.
 Ophelia Parrish (OP) is home to the Art, Music, and Theatre Departments; it is named after Ms. Ophelia Parrish (1850-1915), the college's first librarian.
 Barnett Hall is home to the departments of Anthropology, Geography, and Sociology; Communication; Justice Systems; Psychology; ROTC; and Nursing programs.
 Finally, the Pershing Building, also home to the basketball team's Pershing Arena, houses the Departments of Health and Exercise Science and Communication Disorders.

 Services available on campus to students include the student health center, career center, and writing center.
 The health center is closed on the weekends and holidays.
 The career center is located on the first floor of the Student Union Building and provides help to students in determining a career path, selecting a major, developing career skills, helping put together a resume, or even conducting mock interviews.
 The writing center is located on the first floor of the Library and offers critique and editing for student papers.